jroivas/sic/sic.md

 Traditionally int size may be different according the system where it's compiled into.
 We specify size of all types specificly:

-- 8 bits: char and unsigned char
+- 8 bits: char == unsigned char
+- 8 bits: byte and unsigned byte
 - 16 bits: short and unsigned short
 - 32 bits: int and unsigned int
 - 64 bits: long and unsigned long
 - 64 bits: long long and unsigned long long

+All chars are unsigned, and signed char does not exists.
+Value is always between 0 - 255.
+Instead byte is signed in range -128 - 127 and unsigned byte matches char.

 On top of that we have specific bit size ints: